Research at the University of Adelaide identified a link

 explained, “He walked in and as much as I felt pain everything just faded.
 He

 really relieved all the pressure and it was very useful for me.”
+So, will squeaky noses and juggling balls become part of the

 future medical kit for delivering IVF?
 Maybe it’ll start in Israel.
 Their